nextauthjs/adapters/CONTRIBUTING.md

 ### Pull Requests

-- The latest changes are always in `next`, so please make your Pull Request against that branch.
+- The latest changes are always in `main`, so please make your Pull Request against that branch.
 - Pull Requests should be raised for any change

 ### Setting up local environment